Massachusetts National Guard rises up for a mission in capitol region

 |0

-This work, Massachusetts National Guard rises up for a mission in capitol region [Image 2 of 2], by CPT John Quinn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Massachusetts National Guard rises up for a mission in capitol region, by CPT John Quinn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT